The Best B2B SEO Strategy: A Case Study

 - 368 keywords on the first page of Google

 - 230 leads worth approximately $15 million in lifetime value

 Of course, we keep working to bring in even more users and leads to the site.
 Evergreen content on blog posts and landing pages will endure for years, maintaining and capturing market share all that time.
-After the first year, we also found that blog posts would not rank for their most competitive keyword, “plastic pallets,” so we created a pillar page that all future posts would link to.
+After the first year, we also found that blog posts would not rank for their most competitive keyword, “plastic pallets,” so we created a hub page that all future posts would link to.
 Since fall 2019, this page on plastic pallets has achieved a spot on the first page.
 Since it is such a competitive keyword, however, it takes ongoing effort to keep it there, so we are enhancing our linking strategies and promoting this page when possible to maintain its visibility.

-As we write new posts and update old posts, we work to define our client as the foremost authority in the industry.
+As we write new pages and update old posts, we work to define our client as the foremost authority in the industry.
 Whenever a potential customer asks about pallets, we provide iGPS the opportunity to answer first.
 As they develop new products or enter new industries, we’re there to ensure their message is communicated as widely and effectively as possible.